-- Divide dough two large part.
+- Divide the dough into two large parts.

 - Make a big ball of each portion.
-With the help of rolling pin make a circular flat shape.
+With the help of a rolling pin make a circular flat shape.

 Steps to make Roti / Chapati portions.

-- That what the portion will look like.
+- That is what the portion will look like.
 Protip: You can make smaller portions for small and thin roti.